exercism/python/docs/TOOLS.md

 #### Windows

-Creating a `conda` environment on Windows uses the same general commands as above.
+Creating a `conda` environment on Windows uses the same general commands as Linux/MacOS.
 However, it is recommended that you use either the Anaconda `cmd` or `powershell` prompts over adding `conda` to your path:

 ```powershell